b9Joker108/b9_2026_canberra_aus_everything_open_conf_108/contemplations/australian_investigatory_journalist_attackdogs_of_note_v1_07112025.md

 # xxx #

-Please list twenty (20) investigative journalist attackdogs, in alphabetical order of family name, with their hard dates of flourishing, a succint paragraph f$aming them, their magnum opus and two (2) notables works each.
+Please list twenty (20) Australian investigative journalist attackdogs, in alphabetical order by family name, with their hard dates of flourishing, a succint paragraph framing them, their *magnum opus* and two (2) notable works each.

 Here is a list of twenty notable Australian investigative journalists, in alphabetical order by family name, including their periods of influence, a brief framing paragraph, their magnum opus, and two additional notable works each: